acherrera/robo_larry/README.md

 Spent a good amount of time diagnosing a new gaming headset that should hopefully increase the audio quality.
 Turns out I didn't plug it in correctly.... ugh.
 Did second video on controls and uploaded first video

+## Day 5 - 1.5 hour

+Trying to get the frames to process reasonably fast.
+Trying to fix lines result is 1 frames a second instead of 100+ FPS.
+Which is really bad.

+Updated the FPS to about 60 by copying and pasting the code from sentdex's tutorial.
+No idea why / how it fixed it.
+I'm guessing I was doing some double processing or something.
+Oh well.
+Need to tune the parameter to get it to correctly recogonize the lines.
+Currently not recogonizing them, but it is working on the menu screens so it is at least trying.